Perfect pure quantum state transfer via state restoring and ancilla measurement: Numerical restoring of 3-qubit 2-excitation state

-We also consider the perfect transfer of an arbitrary 2-excitation 3-qubit pure state along longer chains of $N=20, 30, 40, 42$ nodes with 5-node extended receiver $n^{(ER)}=5$, $N^{(ER)}_2=10$ and $N^{(ad)}_2=5$ scanning the time interval with the same step $0.001$, and studying the $\tau$-dependence of the minimal root $|\lambda|_{min}$ of (\ref{bb3}).
-The later case of 42 nodes is selected for the reason that it was considered and optimized for the restoring algorithm in the earlier paper \cite{Zenchuk_2018}.
-In this chain, all node interactions are used (like in other examples) and two pairs of adjusted coupling constants $D_{1,2}=D_{41,42}=0.3005\delta$, $D_{2,3}=D_{40,41} = 0.5311\delta$, are included.
-All other nearest-neighbor coupling constants equal each other, $D_{i,i+1} =\delta$, $2<i<40$.
+We also consider the perfect transfer of an arbitrary 2-excitation 3-qubit pure state along the longer chains of $N=20, 30, 40, 42$ nodes with 5-node extended receiver $n^{(ER)}=5$, $N^{(ER)}_2=10$ and $N^{(ad)}_2=5$.
+We scan the time interval with the same step $0.001$ and study the $\tau$-dependence of the minimal root $\lambda_{min}$ of Eq.(\ref{bb3}).
+In the chain of 42 nodes, all node interactions are used (like in other examples) and two pairs of coupling constants $D_{1,2}=D_{41,42}=0.354\delta$, $D_{2,3}=D_{40,41} = 0.497\delta$, adjusted for maximizing $\lambda^2$.
+All other nearest-neighbor coupling constants equal each other, $D_{i,i+1} =\delta$, $2<i<40$, { and other coupling constants $D_{ij}$, $|j-i|>1$, are expressed in terms of the nearest-neighbor coupling constants according to their definition given below Eq.(\ref{Hamiltonian})}.
 The dimensionless time is $\tau = t \delta$ for this chain.
-PST-parameters for the long chains are collected in Table \ref{Table:T2}. { All three values of $|\lambda|$ found by solving Eq. (\ref{bb3}) at time instant $\tau_0$ indicated in Table \ref{Table:T2} are following:
+PST-parameters for the long chains are collected in Table \ref{Table:T2}. { All three values of $\lambda$ found by solving Eq. (\ref{bb3}) at the time instant $\tau_0$ indicated in Table \ref{Table:T2} are following: